 I was really pleased the way N picked it up, and although I didn’t really force anything with him, he was given every opportunity to use cutlery right from the word go with weaning.

 Here’s my tips on how to help children learn to use cutlery.

-1, always give a spoon
+Always give a spoon

-*Contains affiliate links
+*Ad – contains affiliate links

-He wasn’t (and still isn’t) keen on getting his hands messy and that, plus being a hungry baby meant he was soon used to picking up the spoons and managing to work out which way up would avoid losing food off a spoon.
+He wasn’t (and still isn’t) keen on getting his hands messy.
+That, plus being a hungry baby meant he was soon used to picking up the spoons and managing to work out which way up would avoid losing food off the spoon.

-2, give multiple spoons
+Provide multiple spoons

-3, provide spoons for playtimes
+Use spoons for playtimes

-4, Provide a fork
+Provide a fork

-5, Introduce a knife to playtimes as well as meals
+Introduce a knife to playtimes as well as meals

 My view when asked, is give cutlery early on.
 It doesn’t matter if they don’t use it, but it’s there as an option, and if they’re eating with adults or other children using cutlery, then they’ll pick it up fairly quickly.